dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

   1. later visit bad site
   1. bad site submits a form on your behalf to bank
   1. since session still valid...
-  1. successful hacker funds transfer
+  1. successful hacker transfers funds

 ???
 * these days such an attack is rarer but still needs to be protected against